 Flores has a few hostels and plenty of guesthouses and other accommodation.
 You can book these online or find them by walking around the colonial streets.
 With a little bargaining, it’s easy to find an affordable place to stay.

-If you can, try to get somewhere with a rooftop so you can witness the amazing sunsets over the lake.
+If you can, try to get somewhere with a rooftop to witness the amazing sunsets over the lake.

 Have you been to Tikal in Guatemala or any other ruins in Central America?
 Do you have any tips to share?